Town justice in Cayuga County resigns after DWI

 DHR: No jurisdiction in discrimination claim

 The owner of an Auburn counseling business is still trying to get her discrimination claim heard.
-Anita Stoudymire alleges Auburn City Court Judge Michael F. McKeon discriminated against her and illegally blacklisted her business, Recovery Counseling, by diverting clients to another facility.
-Judge McKeon, in a letter dated Oct.
-19, 2010, notified Stoudymire that the […]
+Anita Stoudymire alleges Auburn City Court Judge Michael F. McKeon discriminated against her and […]

 Adverse Possession: Camardo v.
 City of Auburn, et al.

 Supreme Court, Cayuga County Adverse Possession Actual & Exclusive Possession — Waste of Taxpayer Funds Camardo v.
-City of Auburn, et al. 2011-0072 Judge Valentino Background: The case arose out of an ownership dispute over a 1.9-foot strip of land over which a storage room was constructed and attached to the west wall of the […]
+City of Auburn, et al. 2011-0072 Judge Valentino Background: The case arose out […]

 Cayuga judge censured